-Story Embers is run by a group of Christian writers who are committed to glorifying God with excellent craftsmanship.
+Story Embers is run by a group of Christian writers and editors who are committed to glorifying God with excellent craftsmanship.
 We accept article, poetry, and short story submissions from a number of Christian storytellers around the world.
 You can peruse our latest posts from contributing audience members below.

 I wake to the taste of saltwater on my tongue and throbbing behind my eyes.
 Heat sears my back as I bob in turquoise waves.
 Below and around me float crates imprinted with Japanese symbols, empty life vests, an object that looks like a severed pale arm…

 Famous writers throughout the ages attribute their growth to short stories.
 But is this literary form relevant to modern novelists?
 Listen as Lori, Mariposa, and Daeus discuss how short stories have (or haven’t) helped them, when a writer is ready to begin longer works, and how to hone your craft using short stories.

 No matter what you’re writing, your book is meant for someone, whether yourself or a specific group of people.
 But at what point should you decide who your target audience is?
 And how does that choice affect your writing process?
 In today’s episode, Lori, Mariposa, and Daeus dive into these questions and discuss Christian vs. secular audiences, when writing for yourself is helpful, and more.

 What keeps a reader turning page after page?
 Unique and surprising plot twists.
 But how do you pull them off?
 In today’s episode, Lori, Mariposa, and Daeus give practical and inspiring advice to superpower your ability to create plot twists that shock and delight again and again.